How to Create a Disintegration Effect in GIMP

 - Right-click on the

-layer and selectAdd Layer Mask
+Worklayer and selectAdd Layer Mask. - Choose

-Black (Full Transparency)
+Black (Full Transparency)and clickAdd.

 - Right-click on the